 Mainstream support includes the provision of bug fixes and product enhancements for the above versions.
 Once this has expired, “Extended Support” is available if required.
 This extends the support for a further 5 years, but at a charge.
 For Project 2013, this is until April 2023.

 We have learned from experience that Microsoft will not touch the code of the above releases.
-In case of problems, companies are told to install the current release 2019 or 2016.
+In case of problems, companies are told to install version 2019 or the latest Subscription Edition.

-In case you are still working with Project Server 2010, you should definitely consider migrating to the version 2019 – or at least to version 2016!
-And keep in mind: migration to version 2016 or 2019 is only possible via version 2013 of MS Project Server.
+In case you are still working with Project Server 2010, you should definitely consider migrating to the version 2019 or Subscription Edition!
+And keep in mind: migration to version 2016, 2019 or Subscription Edition is only possible via version 2013 of MS Project Server.

 Migrating from Microsoft Project Server databases is a demanding task.
 It has to follow the right steps if you want your system to be up and running productively right afterwards and safeguard the quality of the data that has been transferred.